Changing Your Marital Status

 What you need to know

-New Marital Relationship After Retirement:
+New Spousal Relationship After Retirement:

 - You may start the process by completing the Application for Post-Retirement Spouse Survivor Pension Application.